CeeqlGroup/ceeql/README.md

 ## API

 Ceeql has a VERY simple API.
-It only outputs to JSON - all query results, exceptions, and errors returns back as JSON, which means that the library is very easy to plug into a REST application.
+It only outputs to JSON, XML, or CSV - all query results, exceptions, and errors returns back as JSON, XML, or CSV, which means that the library is very easy to plug into a REST application.

-There are very few methods exposed via the API, and every method returns a JSON string.
+There are very few methods exposed via the API, and every method returns a JSON/XML/CSV string.
+By default, all results are returned as JSON.

 ### Calling the API